xnuk/blog/posts/haskell/how_to_install.md

+---
-% How to install Haskell on your computer
+title: How to install Haskell on your computer
+lang: en
+---

 ## Using Stack
 1. Download Stack from [here](https://docs.haskellstack.org/en/stable/README/)